-This section describes the options presented under the Files Tab of the preferences dialogue.
+This section describes the options presented under the File Filters Tab of the preferences dialogue.

 Enables the display of hidden files and folders, also known as dot files.

 Enables the display of the parent folder as a double dot in the directories views.